-- the propensity to claim; - levels of claims inflation (for NFU Mutual); - proportion of claims settled as PPO compared to lump sum; - legal changes, including changes to the Ogden discount rate; - changes in NFU Mutual or Avon claims processes which alter our claims development patterns.
+- the propensity to claim; - levels of claims inflation (for NFU Mutual), including social inflation, particularly in the current economic environment; - proportion of claims settled as PPO compared to lump sum; - legal changes, including changes to the Ogden discount rate; - the impacts of climate change; - changes in NFU Mutual or Avon claims processes which alter our claims development patterns.

-Exposure to long-tail latent risk is especially uncertain and therefore is a material driver of the overall uncertainty in our claims provisions.
+Exposure to long-tail latent risk is especially uncertain and therefore is a material driver of the overall uncertainty in our claim's provisions.

-In addition for the premium provision component, outcomes could differ due to experience being out of line with our plans.
+In addition, for the premium provision component, outcomes could differ due to experience being out of line with our plans.
 This could be for reasons such as:

-- unexpected changes in mix of business; - claims experience (numbers or average costs) being higher or lower than our forecasts, for example due to factors associated with the pandemic; - expenses being higher or lower than expected; - changes in persistency or levels of new business.
+- claims experience (numbers or average costs) being higher or lower than our forecasts, for example due to factors associated with the current high inflationary environment; - expenses being higher or lower than expected; - changes in mix, persistency or levels of new business.

 Finally given the complexity of the calculations involved in estimating these technical provisions, there may be changes over time due to improvements to our calculation methods.
-For NFU Mutual, based on the Internal Model for Reserve Risk there is roughly a 50% chance that the 2022 calendar year movement in best estimate ultimate claims costs (including latent claims) for loss years prior to 2021 will change by more than £200m (10%).
+For NFU Mutual, based on the Internal Model for Reserve Risk there is roughly a 50% chance that the 2023 calendar year movement in best estimate ultimate claims costs (including latent claims) for loss years prior to 2022 will change by more than £200m (10%).

-For Avon, at a gross level, latent claims reserves are highly uncertain and the ultimate costs could turn out to be materially different from the chosen best estimate.
+For Avon, at a gross level, latent claims reserves are highly uncertain, and the ultimate costs could turn out to be materially different from the chosen best estimate.
 On a net basis for Avon the key uncertainty is the assessment of the best estimate reserve for PA Plans business, which makes up around 80% of the Technical Provisions on a net basis (excluding Risk Margin).
 Based on a standard actuarial 'bootstrapping' approach, there is roughly a 50% chance that these reserves will turn out to be more than 10% different from the chosen estimate.